JoaoPintoM/node-skltn/README.md

 I encourage you to use Node Version Manager a.k.a [NVM](https://github.com/creationix/nvm) to handle Node version on your computer.

-This application has been written using __Node v4.4.3 LTS__
+This application has been written using __Node v6.6.2__

-You must insall [gulp](http://gulpjs.com/) and [pm2](http://pm2.keymetrics.io/) to use npm scripts.
+You must insall [gulp](http://gulpjs.com/) to use npm scripts.

 ```
-npm install gulp pm2 -g
+npm install gulp -g
 cd PROJECT_ROOT
-npm run dev
 npm run watch
-pm2 logs
+npm start
 ```

 # CONTRIBUTE